-For almost 100 years the foremost and the fashionable have been dropping in.
+For over 100 years the foremost and the fashionable have been dropping in.
 A light lunch of langoustines, a dozen oysters and a flute of fizz with friends, before the theatre.
 The Oyster Bar is relaxed, witty but serious about seafood.
 Our oyster boys are more chilled than a dozen of Loch Ryan’s finest, resting on a bed of chopped ice.

 Upstairs, the Grill serves suppers that sing out for themselves.
 Wild Cornish mussels followed by seared sea bass or roast grouse – for example – presented amidst décor that recalls William Morris, blue leather, warm wood and fish art on the wall.

 Richard is the Michelin star chef/owner of Corrigan Restaurants, which operates Bentley’s Oyster Bar & Grill, Corrigan’s Mayfair in London and Bentley’s Sea Grill in Harrods, London.
 Richard’s culinary career, in brief, spans several years in the Netherlands, head chef of Mulligan’s in Mayfair and gaining his first Michelin Star as head chef of Fulham Road in Fulham in 1994 and his second star at Lindsay House in Soho, in 1997.
 Most recently, in 2013, Richard bought a 100-acre private estate, the Virginia Park Lodge in Ireland.

 In addition to wowing the London food scene, Richard has cooked for the Queen twice, British Airways Concorde and is the Chef’s Alliance Spokesperson of the Slow Food Movement.
 Lauded as one of the greatest chefs of his generation (having won 3 AA restaurant of the year awards), he has received praise from some of the fiercest food and restaurants critics in the land.